2 4 0 T U R B O . C O M

 KYB SHOCKS

 I had only one experience with a set of KYB Gas-A-Just struts/shocks on a 244 with iPd sport springs many years ago.
-These were considerably cheaper than Bilsteins and came with a few positive recommendations from other 240 owners.
+These were considerably cheaper than Bilsteins and the reason I bought them was because of recommendations from other 240 owners.
 I CANNOT offer a recommendation for these.
-These were noticeably worn out in 11k miles and I then switched to Bilstein HDs.
+These were very noticeably worn out by 11k miles.
+Then I switched to Bilstein HDs.

 GAZ

-GAZ GAI FRONT adjustable front strut inserts for Volvo 240 offer an adjustment range for rebound only, similar to the Koni sport front.
+adjustable front strut inserts for Volvo 240 offer an adjustment range for rebound only, similar to the Koni sport front strut.

 GAZ dampers are available in the U.S. at Yoshifab: https://yoshifab.com/store/